BuIlDaLiBlE/BetterHI3Launcher/.github/ISSUE_TEMPLATE/language_contribution.md

 ---
-name: Language contibution
+name: Language contribution
 about: Suggest an idea for this project
-title: 'Language contibution [NAME OF THE LANGUAGE HERE]'
+title: 'Language contribution [NAME OF THE LANGUAGE HERE]'
-labels: 'language contibution'
+labels: 'language contribution'
 assignees: BuIlDaLiBlE

 ---